autonomousresourcemanagement.com

 Graceful Escalation

-When confidence falls below threshold, the system escalates to human review rather than proceeding with low-certainty allocations.
+When confidence falls below threshold, the system escalates to human review rather than proceeding with low-certainty allocations — the human-in-the-loop pattern described in the NIST AI Risk Management Framework.
 Silence is never treated as approval.

 P5